-When implementing or managing our day-to-day GDPR activities we’re often looking at the regulation, advice from authorities and cases, but less at the actual personal data itself.
+When implementing or managing our day-to-day GDPR activities, we often look at the regulation, advice from authorities, and cases but less at the personal data itself.

-And while the register of processing activities can provide us some insights, it remains high level and cannot always reflect the many changes and details that go on in all databases, applications and so on.
+While the register of processing activities can provide us with some insights, it remains high level and cannot always reflect the many changes and details that go on in all databases, applications, and so on.

-To really get a grip of personal data, we need to know and understand it, in a comprehensible manner.
+To really get a grip on personal data, we need to know and understand it in a comprehensible manner.

 On top of that, we see an increase in data-related regulations that will come our way in the next one to two years – Data Act, Data Governance Act, AI Act, … – which will all require us to get to know technical and business details of our data to become compliant.

-More and more organizations have understood that, if they don’t understand their data, they won’t be able to get the value out of it and won’t be able to comply with GDPR and a lot of other regulations.
+More and more organizations have understood that if they don’t understand their data, they won’t be able to get value out of it and won’t be able to comply with GDPR and a lot of other regulations.

 That’s why, at DPI, we offer the Data Governance course as part of our curriculum, provided by experts in the field who have years of experience with both Data Governance and Data Protection.

-In this course, you’ll get to know what data governance is, not just the technical aspect, but also the organization around it, the roles, and how data governance is really an interplay between business, compliance, IT and data people.
+In this course, you’ll learn what data governance is, not just the technical aspect but also the organization around it, the roles, and how data governance is an interplay between business, compliance, IT, and data people.

-Furthermore, we’ll also do a deep dive in how you can use and apply data governance for automating and increasing the quality of your GDPR activities and deliverables.
+Furthermore, we’ll also do a deep dive into how you can use and apply data governance for automating and increasing the quality of your GDPR activities and deliverables.

 If we have sparked your interest, feel free to contact us at firstname.lastname@example.org or take a look at our website to join us for the next course.